 If the country where you work collects tax on your wages, the resulting economic double taxation will usually be eliminated during tax assessment in Finland.
 For more information Elimination of double taxation — receipts of foreign-sourced income by a Finnish-resident individual.

 Please contact the local tax authorities of the country where you intend to work to obtain precise information on tax procedures.

 2. Duration longer than 6 months

-If you work continuously for a period longer than six months in another country, your wages may be exempt from Finnish tax (in reference to the six-month rule).
+If you work continuously for a period longer than six months in another country, your wages from working in another country may be exempt from Finnish tax (in reference to the six-month rule).
 Wage income is exempt in Finland if all of the following preconditions are fulfilled:

 - Your continuous stay in the country where you work is based on work-related reasons, and you are staying for at least 6 months.

 - You spend less than 6 days in Finland (on average) for each full month of work in another country.